GDATASoftwareAG/vaas/Readme.md

 just release-rust 0.1.0
 ```

-As the SDKs need credentials to authenticate against the VaaS API, you need to provide them in a `.env` file.
-Copy your `.env` file in the root of the project.
-The C++ SDK needs special credentials, which need to be provided in the `.cpp.env` file.
+As the SDKs need credentials to authenticate to the VaaS API.
+You need to provide them in a `.env` file.
+Copy your `.env` file into the root directory of the project.
+The C++ SDK needs special credentials, which you can provide in a `.cpp.env` file.

 ```bash
 # Copy the .env and .cpp.env file to all SDK folders